nkyparissas/Cellular_Automata_FPGA/README.md

 After initialization is complete, the system starts displaying the contents of the memory on screen alternating between the two memory segments for the purpose of double buffering.
 Our design executes the simulation of cellular automata in real time, which means that it produces and displays 60 cellular automaton generations per second.

+### Controls

+- Up Button: the simulation runs at full speed (real-time 60 FPS)
+- Down Button: the simulation runs at 1 FPS (default)
+- Left Button: the simulation pauses and the current frame is transmitted back to the host computer via UART

 ### License

 This work is licensed under a [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).

+### NOTES

+*May 2020: Successfully synthesized and implemented with Vivado 2019.2.*